 Selecting just one fantastic piece in each of our genres isn’t easy, and we look forward to the day when we don’t have to make that decision.
 Until then, however, we hope this award shows our commitment to our authors and our appreciation for all the fantastic work sent our way.

-We now offer expedited responses during our open reading period in exchange for donations to two charities: RAICES, a non-profit organization that provides free and low-cost legal services to underserved immigrant children, families, and refugees; and CAIR, a civil-rights advocacy group for Muslim-Americans; the Navajo Water Project, an Indigenous-led non-profit that brings running water to homes in the Navajo homes; the First Alaskans Institute, a non-profit dedicated to uplifting Alaska Natives and their communities through various public policy, community engagement and leadership projects; and, finally, any bail fund or mutual aid organization working to provide community assistance in place of policing.
+We now offer expedited responses during our open reading period in exchange for donations to these groups: RAICES, a non-profit organization that provides free and low-cost legal services to underserved immigrant children, families, and refugees; CAIR, a civil-rights advocacy group for Muslim-Americans; the Navajo Water Project, an Indigenous-led non-profit that brings running water to homes in the Navajo homes; the First Alaskans Institute, a non-profit dedicated to uplifting Alaska Natives and their communities through various public policy, community engagement and leadership projects; and, finally, any bail fund or mutual aid organization working to provide community assistance in place of policing.
 All you have to do is attach a screenshot of your receipt (there is no minimum on the donation and you can donate to one or both organizations) along with your submission, and we'll make a decision on your work in seven days or less.
 Regular reading responses are also available as per norm, but we hope you will join us in supporting refugees and migrants whether with us or through other avenues!